AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

        end record;

        P : Point;
-       --  We can now simply declare a "Point" without further ado.
+       --  We can now simply declare a "Point"
-       --  In this case, we're using the default values (0) for X and Y
+       --  without further ado.
+In this case,
+       --  we're using the default values (0)
+       --  for X and Y.

        P2 : Point (1, 2);
        P3 : Point := (1, 2);